mikkelkh/CarND-Path-Planning-Project/README.md

 In order to ensure a smooth path, we want to sample *N_path=50* points along the spline with equal spacing, corresponding to the desired *velocity* of the proposed trajectory.
 This is done by using a linear approximation between waypoint 2 and 3.
 This method has been adapted directly from the Udacity Project Walkthrough.
 As the local vehicle coordinate of waypoint 2 is simply `(0,0)` and for waypoint 3 `(50,s(50))`, the distance between waypoint 2 and 3 is `dist = sqrt(50*50+s(50)*s(50))`.
-Therefore, the `n`th point along the trajectory will have local vehicle coordinates:
+Therefore, the *n*th point along the trajectory will have local vehicle coordinates:
-- `x = 50/dist * 0.02 * *velocity*/2.24`     (where 0.02 is the time cycle of the simulator, and 2.24 is a conversion from mph to m/s)
+- `x = 50/dist * n * 0.02 * *velocity*/2.24`     (where 0.02 is the time cycle of the simulator, and 2.24 is a conversion from mph to m/s)
 - `y = s(x)`

 Finally, the coordinates are converted back to global map coordinates.